jorekai/thesis-slides/pages/objectives.md

 <br>
 <br>

-- development of a novel anomaly detection approach
+- development of a novel anomaly detection framework
 - transfer of prioritized deep q-learning upon anomaly detection
-- including software design principles
+- maintain software design principles
 - evaluating the performance of the approach
 - discussing the impact and future relevance